THE LEGEND - GORDON LIGHTFOOT

 Gord’s Gold is missing two of his biggest hit singles, “The Wreck of the Edmund Fitzgerald”, a haunting ballad recorded for the 1976 album Summertime Dream, and “Black Day in July”, a 1968 song about the 1967 race riots in Detroit that was temporarily banned in the United States.

-In all, Lightfoot has released 19 studio albums, three live albums, 16 greatest hits albums and 46 singles.
-He has been awarded sixteen Juno Awards and five Grammy Award nominations.
+In all, Lightfoot released 19 studio albums, three live albums, 16 greatest hits albums and 46 singles.
+He was awarded 16 Juno Awards and five Grammy Award nominations.

-In 1986 Lightfoot was inducted into the Canadian Music Hall of Fame, and was inducted into Canada’s Walk of Fame in 1998.
-In 2002 he was awarded the Companion of the Order of Canada, the country’s highest civilian honour.
+In 1986, Lightfoot was inducted into the Canadian Music Hall of Fame, and he was inducted into Canada’s Walk of Fame in 1998.
+In 2002, he was awarded the Companion of the Order of Canada, the country’s highest civilian honour.

-Lightfoot has continued to tour heavily despite a number of health issues throughout his career.
-In 1972 he was diagnosed with Bell’s Palsy, which often causes temporary paralysis of the muscles of the face.
+Lightfoot continued to tour heavily despite a number of health issues throughout his career.
+In 1972, he was diagnosed with Bell’s Palsy, which often causes temporary paralysis of the muscles of the face.
 In 2002, he suffered a ruptured artery in his stomach, which forced him into a six-week coma.
 In 2006, he suffered a minor stroke that caused temporary damage to his fingers, limiting his ability to play the guitar.
 In 2010, Canwest News Service incorrectly reported that Lightfoot had died.
+That sad day came more than a decade later on on May 1, 2023, six months before his 85th birthday.

-Lightfoot has been married three times, most recently to Kim Hasse in 2014.
-He has six children and two grandchildren.
+Lightfoot was married three times, most recently to Kim Hasse in 2014.
+He had six children and two grandchildren.